crazySocket/crazySocket.github.io/_posts/2017-02-12-optimistic-locking.md

 However, as time passes by you dropped the ill (maven) configuration and replaced with something more sensible (gradle), removed tomcat from development for jetty plugin or (even better) nice integration tests.
 You managed to lower build time from half an hour to a minute and startup from 5 minutes to 30 seconds.
 Now you cannot help but wonder: why the project did not look like this before?
 Ahh, I know.
 Let's not delve in the past; let it rest in peace.

 How now look these "10's of millions per second"?
 Well, seriously?
 To be honest I still doubt it.
 I mean, who needs SOAP interface to serve such traffic?
-Ahh, I forgot SOAP has been somewhat condemned.
-Nowadays marketing guys jerks off with REST.
+Ahh, I forgot [SOAP](https://en.wikipedia.org/wiki/SOAP) has been somewhat condemned.
+Nowadays marketing guys jerks off with [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Even suggesting that SOAP might have some advantages makes you frowned upon.
 Not that these people now the difference.
 REST sells, SOAP does not.
 Its that simple.

 What else sells today?
 Scalability?
 High throughput?
 SaaS?
 Low development cost?
 Ohh, the last one always sells.
 Client does not really care or see that cost.
 Your boss does.
 And they will always go for least amount of effort.
 Think about it; why script languages gather such interest?
 You are not gonna set up a service with bash, are you?
 With bash not, but with javascript?
 Sure.
-Now you entered nodejs realm.
+Now you've entered nodejs realm.

 My introduction got little off the topic so let's get back on track.
 To summarize, industry wants to achieve always available service that is easy to create and maintain.
 In order to achieve these goals we need tools that are both simple to use and powerful. [reactor] promises "10's of millions" to advertise how powerful the solution is.

 How to measure easiness?
 Take for instance development time taken to use/apply a tool.
 You need database?
-Get an image from [dockerhub] and deploy into your cloud via [docker].
-Now add some service.
-Ever heard of [aws lambda]?
+Get an image from [dockerhub](https://hub.docker.com/) and deploy into your cloud via [docker](https://www.docker.com/).
+Now add a service.
+Ever heard of [aws lambda](https://aws.amazon.com/lambda/)?
 Anyway your boss just stopped timer.
 5 min - good enough - they say.
 (It is oversimplification, I know, deal with it).

 Where the hell is optimistic locking, as topic suggests, in all this?
 You might ask that.
 Patience, my son, is a virtue.
 Why you think I mentioned amazon service called lambda?
 Lambda operates on events.
 The idea of integrating totally incompatible software via simple messages is essential for big companies.
 They have loads of software no one knows how to develop anymore.
 And they do make money.
 With great afford company's maintainance team managed to make the software produce and accept some kind of messages we call events.
 The events are handled by specialized broker.
-If you are interested in real-life example read introduction to [apache kafka].
+If you are interested in real-life example read introduction to [apache kafka](https://kafka.apache.org/).

 That is where [reactor] wants to place itself.
 The tools they give you are designed to handle the stream of events and push them to java-8-like stream. [reactor] does not propagate events to cluster; just accepts them and locally process.
 You might think all you need is to implement producer-consumer in java.
 Smash ArrayBlockingQueue and you are done.
 Why bother with 3-rd party libraries?
 You can approch the problem from this side, however, your solution will be much slower - not even close.